Union of the Russian People: National minorities

+Economy

+In economic matters, the Union promoted the purchase of lands from feudal owners by the state in order to sell them to poorer peasants on an affordable price.
+Some representatives of the Union in the State Duma went as far as to demand free provision of land to peasants, which greatly increased the party's popularity.
+Papers published by the Union also worked to provide the rural population with information on modern agricultural techniques.
+In order to fight against supposed Jewish domination, the Union promoted boycotting of businesses owned by Jews and supported the creation of cooperatives.

 History

 Creation

 The Union of the Russian people was by far the most important of the extreme rightist groups formed in the wake of the 1905 Revolution.
 It was founded in October 1905 as a movement to mobilise and rally the masses against the Left, by the two 'minor government officials' Alexander Dubrovin and Vladimir Purishkevich.
-The idea to create the union originated between several public figures of Russia who entered its political arena before the 1905 Russian Revolution.
+The creation of the movement was personally approved by Emperor Nicholas II.